Main Content

 Allies advocate for greater justice, tolerance, and inclusion for peers who feel marginalized in particular situations.
 In addition to considering your own identity while abroad, it is also important to consider the identities of those around and support your peers in the way that you are able to while abroad.

 Social identities define and shape how we view ourselves and how others see us.
 The Office of Global affairs acknowledges that a student’s identity plays a large role in their study abroad experience.
 In order to prepare students and faculty for study abroad experiences, it is imperative that individuals reflect on the fluidity of their identity.
-When students study abroad, their race or ethnicity will not change, but the context with which you students identify will likely change.
+When students study abroad, their identities will not change, but the perception of those (by oneself and others) likely will.
 Students may suddenly find themselves in the minority, or the majority, and this may be unfamiliar to them.
 For example, if a student identifies as Latinx, they may already understand what is like to navigate in a system in which they're viewed as the minority in the US.
 But what if they study abroad in Mexico?
 Will they still be perceived as a minority?
 How will that feel for that student?

 Here are some other factors to consider when preparing to study abroad: